 Scenario 4: Start with $150,000.
 Add $500 per month for 12 years.

-Now, you may have heard that the stock market averages 10% annual returns, and perhaps you think that 15.5% goal is pretty aggressive.
-It is.
+Perhaps you think that 15.5% goal is pretty aggressive -- especially in light of what the market's been doing lately.
+And it is.
 We're confident in our abilities.
-But let's assume we're wrong and that after a few more geopolitical calamities, we've earned only 10% yearly.
+But, heck, let's assume we're wrong and that markets won't rebound as strongly as we expect from this latest crash.
+Say we only earn you 10% yearly returns in Hidden Gems from this point on.
 Well, by regularly saving and investing, you'll still be a long way toward a million bucks.

 The key, as we see it, is to gain complete financial independence and investment mastery by methodically saving and perpetually investing, by taking long-term ownership in sound small companies at attractive prices, and by rarely selling.

-So, do you want to become a millionaire or don't you?
-Take a gander at Hidden Gems for one month -- for free.
+So do you want to become a millionaire or don't you?
+Take a gander at Motley Fool Hidden Gems for one month -- for free.
 If you like the service, sign on for a year or two, or for life.
 If not, cancel with no obligation.
 It's as simple, and as easy, as that.

 This article was originally published on Dec.
 1, 2004.
 It has been updated.